 encounters.
 Users of such social networking sites may very well find themselves

-strangers are under the belief they know each other's sexual interests.
+strangers, but those strangers are under the belief they know each other's

-What happens when there is miscommunication between two intimate strangers?
+sexual interests.
+What happens when there is miscommunication between

 What constitutes consent in online dating?